vkotlyk/test-driven-security/README.md

 You can open our attacker code with clickjacking example.

 Please note that we didn't DENY our website to load from same domain iframes.

+X-Frame-Options is a temporary solution until Content Security Policy becomes more popular (frame-src).

 ### Prevent browser from sniffing MIME type